 designing one of Chicago’s most popular restaurants, Girl & the Goat.
 Karen’s achievements at 555 were recognized frequently, and included the receipt of the Jean Banchet Award for Best Restaurant Design and Time Out Chicago’s Delta Burke Award for Best Designing Woman.

 Looking to expand her design versatility, Karen started her own multidisciplinary creative house, Studio K, in early 2014.
-Located in Chicago’s West Loop, her office facilitates collaboration with clients and peers alike.
+Located in Chicago’s West Town, her office facilitates collaboration with clients and peers alike.
 As Principal of

 Studio K, Karen’s role has evolved to form exciting partnerships with her clients, enabling her to impart direction on all aspects of the creative process.
 While she embraces design with understatement, each space divulges an element of